EygonZhang/FX-BEMS/README.md

 # FX-BEMS ©
 This patented code was created by researchers Yixiao Zhang and Eddie Yin Kwee Ng from Nanyang Technological University (NTU), Singapore.
 It describes a Python-based integrated system that utilizes an enhanced twist-blade BEM (Blade Element Momentum) algorithm coupled with XFoil to achieve refined modeling of blade forces.
-The portion of the code includes the following design process moduels: FX-BEMS_0.
-Dividing the blade into elements; FX-BEMS_1.
-Inputting XFoil parameters to obtain 2D airfoil data; FX-BEMS_2.
-Performing BEM iteration to calculate rotation correction; FX-BEMS_3.
-Setting the tip loss factor and conducting convergence checks; FX-BEMS_4.
-Relative Velocity & Flow Angle Calculation; FX-BEMS_5.
-Blade-Rotation-Corrected CL/CD Update; FX-BEMS_6.
+The portion of the code includes the following design process modules:

+**FX-BEMS_0**.
+Dividing the blade into elements;

+**FX-BEMS_1**.
+Inputting XFoil parameters to obtain 2D airfoil data;

+**FX-BEMS_2**.
+Performing BEM iteration to calculate rotation correction;

+**FX-BEMS_3**.
+Setting the tip loss factor and conducting convergence checks;

+**FX-BEMS_4**.
+Relative Velocity & Flow Angle Calculation;

+**FX-BEMS_5**.
+Blade-Rotation-Corrected CL/CD Update;

+**FX-BEMS_6**.
 Tangential/Axial Force Computation (with rotational-corrected CL/CD).

-This code comprises the FX-BEMS_0~3 modules only to get the induction factors a and a' under BEM iteration. released as an Educational Version under open-source license for non-commercial use.
+This code contains the FX-BEMS_0-FX-BEMS_3 modules only to get the induction factors a and a' under BEM iteration, released as an Educational Version under open-source license for any non-commercial use.
+For commercial cooperation of the full version codes or technical support, contact: linda.howe@ntu.edu.sg and clang@ntu.edu.sg

+**Citation**: If used in research, kindly cite it as:

+[1] Zhang, Yixiao, and Ng Eddie Yin Kwee.
+2025.
+Fast XFoil-integrated Blade Element Momentum Solver Abbreviation: FX-BEMS.
+NTUitive, the Innovation and Enterprise (I&E) Company of Nanyang Technological University, Singapore (NTU Singapore), issued April 7, 2025. https://github.com/EygonZhang/FX-BEMS.git (Patent Pending).

 # Quick Start
 ## 0. Blade Element Division